-While RBCs are usually round, hemoglobin S causes them to be C-shaped, making them look like a sickle.
-This shape makes them stiffer, preventing them from bending and flexing when moving through your blood vessels.
-As a result, they can get stuck and block the flow of blood through blood vessels.
-This can cause a lot of pain and have lasting effects on your organs.
+While RBCs are usually round, hemoglobin S causes them to be C-shaped, making them look like a crescent or a sickle.
+This is where the disease gets its name.

+This shape stiffens RBCs, preventing them from bending and flexing when moving through your blood vessels.
+As a result, the RBCs can get stuck and block blood flow through blood vessels.
+This can cause a lot of pain and tissue damage.

 Sickle cell anemia is a genetic condition that people are born with, meaning there’s no way to “catch” it from someone else.